 Gold has been a global symbol of wealth, power, luxury and beauty for thousands of years.
-The Inka tribes of Peru, for example, used real craftsmanship in turning the shiny metal into fine pieces of jewellery that would become family heirlooms of great emotional significance.
+The Inca of Peru, for example, used real craftsmanship in turning the shiny metal into fine pieces of jewellery that would become family heirlooms of great emotional significance.

 Surprising to many people is the fact that gold has extensive applications in the electronics and health sectors, where it is used in computer chips.
 Hold a smartphone and you’re holding a tiny bit of gold in your hand.

 Because of the variety of ways that gold is used, its value has been steadily increasing in recent years.
 However, despite being perceived as a luxury product associated with wealth and prosperity, the millions of people that mine it struggle to make a decent living.

 The artisanal and small-scale gold mining (ASGM) sector has achieved infamous status thanks to its association with conflict minerals.
 While an issue of great important, conflict minerals are geographically restricted to just a few areas, most prominently the south of the DRC, where militia control mining areas, forcing men, women and children to work in dangerous and undignified working conditions.
 The income generated through the sale of this gold is used to perpetuate war efforts.
 This conflict gold then becomes part of the complex and opaque gold-selling sector and is often impossible to trace back to its origin.

 ASGM contributes more than 20% of the world’s gold with more than 11 million people employed in the sector.
 Most of these people have nothing to do with violent conflict yet are consistently overlooked and underserved by national governments, global businesses and the banking sector.

 The Impact Facility is fully aware of the challenges that these people face and believes that through positive engagement ASGM can be turned into a viable source of responsible gold and a catalyst for sustainable development of disadvantaged mining communities.